SR--/placecolor/phenomena.place.md

 The story of the universe in chapter titles

-[^1]: Swimme, Brian, and Thomas Berry.
-The Universe Story: From the Primordial Flaring Forth to the Ecozoic Era—A Celebration of the Unfolding of the Cosmos.
+[^1]: Swimme, Brian, and Thomas Berry. _The Universe Story: From the Primordial Flaring Forth to the Ecozoic Era—A Celebration of the Unfolding of the Cosmos_.
 New York: HarperCollins, 1992.